kartikvd24/kartikvd24/README.md

 ## 🔧 About Me

-I love taking hardware and turning it into something that **thinks, reacts, and evolves**.
-Whether it’s a pipeline-inspecting bot or a voice-guided campus assistant, I design systems that **sense, process, and respond in real time**.
+I love taking hardware and turning it into something that **thinks, reacts, and evolves**.Whether it's a pipeline-inspecting bot crawling through narrow spaces or a voice-guided robotic assistant navigating a college campus, I design intelligent systems that sense their environment, process data at the edge, and respond in real time — all with minimal human intervention.
+I'm also deeply interested in automotive technology, where embedded systems, sensors, and real-time decision-making converge to create the future of smart, connected, and autonomous vehicles.

 > I combine the power of **Embedded C**, **IoT**, and **Machine Learning** to create next-gen embedded solutions.